Why should I measure interviewers’ performance?

 - Did the interviewer come prepared?
 Did they fully comprehend the job requirements and your qualifications?

 - Did the interviewer ask pertinent and insightful questions?

-- Was the interviewer successful in creating a welcoming and professional environment during the interview?
+- Was the interviewer successfully creating a welcoming and professional environment during the interview?

-- Did the interviewer appear genuinely interested in you and your suitability for the position?
+- Did the interviewer appear genuinely interested in your suitability for the position?

 Don’t forget to consider the candidates’ points of view.
 They are, after all, the ones who go through interviews!
-Gathering candidate feedback on their experience with your interview team can provide valuable insights into the effectiveness of your interviewers.
-In a review of the literature on the candidate experience.
-Sullivan and Nguyen (2016) found that gathering candidate feedback can help to improve the recruitment process. which will also enhance the candidate experience.
+Gathering candidate feedback on their experience with your interview team can provide valuable insights into your interviewers’ effectiveness in reviewing the literature on the candidate experience.
+Sullivan and Nguyen (2016) found that gathering candidate feedback can help improve the recruitment process and enhance the candidate experience.